Samuli Helle

 Publications

-(A1 Refereed original research article in a scientific journal) - Height, weight, body mass index and offspring sex at birth in contemporary Finnish women (2008) Helle S
+(A1 Refereed original research article in a scientific journal) - Sex of preceding sibling and anthropometrics of subsequent offspring at birth and in young adulthood: a population-based study in Sweden (2014)

 - Biology Letters